vippsas/vipps-partner/README.md

-**Please note:** A partner that only rarely needs to onboard a new merchant can have the merchant order Vipps on [portal.vipps.no](https://portal.vipps.no) instead of using the Management API's pre-fill functionality.
+**Please note:** A partner that only rarely needs to onboard a new merchant can have the merchant order Vipps on [portal.vipps.no](https://portal.vipps.no) instead of using the Management API's "pre-fill" functionality.
 The partner may also log in on [portal.vipps.no](https://portal.vipps.no) and manually fill in the form, which will be similar to using the